 As I head out on this solstice afternoon for a Women's Council by the ocean to explore more ways to be with and hold space for the overwhelming concerns of our world, I am reflecting with gratitude on the Reweaving the World retreat at Loving Earth Sanctuary six weeks ago.
-Along with guest teachers Gloria Wilson and Kate Jaffe I led a group of sacred grievers and weavers into this unknown territory to feel our way through tenderly together.
-Together we offered songs of grief and gratitude for our devastated, sacred, and mysterious world, spinning the stories of our lives in the dark and weaving prayers of new visions.
-We remembered the unique gifts we were each born to bring into this world and engaged in deep conversation with the Others.
+Myself and guest teachers Gloria Wilson and Kate Jaffe led a group of sacred grievers and weavers into this same unknown territory to feel our way through tenderly together, offering songs of grief and gratitude for our devastated, sacred, and mysterious world, spinning the stories of our lives in the dark, and weaving prayers of new visions.
+Together we sought to remember and reclaim the unique gifts we were born to bring into this world as we engaged in deep conversation with the Others.

 The land at Loving Earth Sanctuary is wounded.
 The native Salinans who lived in harmony with this land for thousands of years are long gone, as is the once diverse and abundant landscape that was carefully cultivated and protected by their wise management and maintenance of the natural fire-cycles of this ecosystem.
 Over many generations the non-native grasses and cattle, introduced by those who did not know how to listen and had forgotten how to hold all life as sacred, have choked out the perennial native grasses, and most of the springs and creeks that once ran long into the year have dried up.
 The land shivers with the echoes of human suffering that is the sickening legacy of colonization, along with those of the condors, elk, and grizzly bear who once roamed these hills and are also gone.